gravitational/teleport/rfd/00xx-kubernetes-access-cluster-discovery.md

 Access to AKS clusters is not immediately granted by [`Microsoft.ContainerService/managedClusters`][listclustersaks], and depending on the cluster version and integration type, access details are pulled from different sources.

-If AD and Azure RBAC are enabled, the authentication details are short-lived and must be revalidated each time their TTL is about to expire.
+If AD is enabled, the authentication details are short-lived and must be revalidated each time their TTL is about to expire.
 The call to [`AAD/Token`][aadtoken] returns the expiration time of the credentials.
-After the expiration time is reached, the token no longer allows access to the cluster.
-Each cluster has a different authentication token and does not grant access to any other cluster.
+After their expiration time reaches, the token no longer grants access to the cluster.
+Each cluster has a different authentication token.

-Clusters without AD or Azure RBAC enabled, access requires local Kubernetes accounts and credentials are long-lived and not managed by Teleport.
-This means that the certificate key pair and the automatic token returned by [`aks:ListClusterUserCredentials`][listclusterusercredentials] only require revalidation if revoked or if the cluster CA authority changes.
-From a security perspective, it is highly recommended not to use this authentication method because the credentials are valid for long periods of time and can be compromised.
+In clusters without AD or Azure RBAC enabled, the access requires either permanent local Kubernetes accounts whose credentials are long-lived, the usage of insecure APIs like `aks:Command` or extracting the admin credentials from [`aks:ListClusterAdminCredentials`][listclusteradmincredentials].
+The only method to revoke access to the certificate key pair and the automatic token returned by `aks:ListCluster*Credentials` is to rotate cluster CA authority.
+On the other hand, `aks:Command` allows the execution of arbitrary commands in the cluster with the administrator role.
+It is a security concern because any attacker that escalates privileges to the agent's role can execute destructive commands without limits because `aks:Command` does not allow you to validate the commands executed.

+From a security perspective, it is highly recommended use Azure Active Directory and Azure RBAC enabled for any cluster.

 ### UX